UBC-biol525D/UBC-biol525D.github.io/Topic_9/readme.md

 #but we want to compare our focal pop not just to the next one, but all pops that follow. seq helps with this.

 pop_comp=`seq $((1+1)) 10`
-echo $pop2
+echo $pop_comp

-#Now we can put this all together in a nested subloop to perform all population comparisons
+#Now we can put this all together in a nested loop to perform all population comparisons
 #testing:
 for pop1 in {1..9}
 do